mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 # When Centralization is Undesirable {#why}

 Centralization is not always problematic, and is sometimes even desirable.
 If a function is specific to a given entity -- for example, a person's web site, or a government service -- it is expected that it be controlled by them alone.
-Furthermore, emerging applications and other functions can often gain significant benefits from being centralized, especially considering the potential costs of decentralization (see {{necessary}} for more discussion of the benefits of centralization).
+Emerging applications are often significantly less complex and more efficient to deploy as proprietary rather than decentralized functions.
+Some functions (such as the Internet standards process itself) require central control to assure interoperability and application of shared goals and architectural principles.

-However, when a function becomes widespread enough in use and especially when it becomes a platform for other functions to be built upon, it deserves more scrutiny for centralization risk.
-Centralization of such functions is undesirable because it is counter to the Internet's nature, because it violates the end users' expectations, and because of the many negative effects it can have on the network's operation and evolution.
+However, when any function becomes widespread enough in use and especially when it becomes a platform for other functions to be built upon, it deserves more scrutiny for centralization risk.
+Centralization of these functions is problematic when there are not effective mitigations in place (see {{decentralization}}), for a variety of reasons.

 First, the Internet's very nature is incompatible with centralization of its functions.
 As a "large, heterogeneous collection of interconnected systems" {{?BCP95}} the Internet is often characterised as a "network of networks".
 These networks relate as peers who agree to facilitate communication, rather than having a relationship of subservience to others' requirements or coercion by them.
 This focus on independence of action carries through the way the network is architected -- for example, in the concept of an "autonomous system".

 Second, when a third party has unavoidable access to communications, the "informational and positional advantages" {{INTERMEDIARY-INFLUENCE}} gained can be used to observe behavior (the "panopticon effect") and shape or even deny behaviour (the "chokepoint effect") -- which can be used by those parties (or the states that have authority over them) for coercive ends {{WEAPONIZED-INTERDEPENDENCE}} or to disrupt society itself.
 Just as good governance of states requires separation of powers {{FEDERALIST-51}}, so too does good governance of the Internet require that power not be concentrated in one place.

-Finally, centralization has deleterious effects on the Internet itself, including:
+Finally, centralization can have deleterious effects on the Internet itself, including:

 * _Limiting Innovation_: Centralization can preclude the possibility of "permissionless innovation" -- the ability to deploy new, unforeseen applications without requiring coordination with parties other than those you are communicating with.